After a fitful nights sleep for me, Day Two dawned and thus the real adventure was about to begin.

 All I had to do was check-in using my phone or laptop(starting from 24 hours before our flight); get the boarding passes sent to my phone; walk up to a “self-serve” kiosk in the airport; scan boarding passes; it prints luggage tags; go to baggage drop-off; they scan boarding pass and take our bags; head to security screening; they scan boarding pass; go through security; when flight is called gate personal scan boarding pass; at this point all you have to do is find your seat and sit down.

 Now, it could be just our bad luck, but every time we fly the boarding gate is as far from the security area as humanly possible.
 Today was no exception.
 Let’s make the gate for this Air Canada flight at the farthest end of the departures area.
-I honestly think, we walked half-way to Ottawa by the time we arrived at the gate.
+I honestly think we walked half-way to Ottawa by the time we arrived at the gate.

-Lynn decided however to not waste any energy and felt we should take the moving sidewalk.
+Lynn decided, however, to not waste any energy and felt we should take the moving sidewalk.

 The goal was to get to the airport and grab a coffee; a bite to eat for breakfast and relax.
 I did mention that the gate was half-way to the nation’s capital – right?

-Apparently, when the gate is so far removed for the rest of civilization, so are the places to eat.
+Apparently, when the gate is so far removed from the rest of civilization, so are the places to eat.
 Tim Hortons was directly across from us, but I’ve never seen what amounted to a “Tim Hortons – Express” serving just coffee and donuts.

 Seeing as we had a fair bit of time before boarding, we grab our bags and started the long trek back towards the security area.

-Now, the only thing I can assume is that airport designers and engineers figure the trauma of clearing security drives people to immediately seek their next meal as a way of thanking the gods for not being body searched.
+Now, the only thing I can assume is those airport designers and engineers figure the trauma of clearing security drives people to immediately seek their next meal as a way of thanking the gods for not being body searched.